sogis/oereb-wms/README.md

 * another version with real data available at http://localhost:8083/wms/oereb

-The first version is for creating legend entries with GetStyles and GetLegendGraphics during data processing for importing OEREB data.
+The first version is for creating legend entries with GetStyles and GetLegendGraphics during data processing when importing OEREB data.

 ## listing of all styles of a layer
 http://localhost:8083/wms/oereb-symbols?SERVICE=WMS&REQUEST=GetStyles&LAYERS=ch.so.Nutzungsplanung.NutzungsplanungGrundnutzung